Dave-team/Knowledge-base/Business-Intelligence/Fivetran.md

 - We can sometimes select exactly which tables and which fields we’d like to pipeline over
 - When we change data in e.g. a Google Sheet and we want to sync again, Fivetran will do an upsert on the data already in Snowflake.
 To start with a clean state, drop the table in the raw schema first instead.
 If not, you’ll end up cleaning a previous state of a graph you made

-## Relationship management
-When working with a vendor, have regular (e.g. monthly catchups).
-Make sure to track their performance.
-If and when something looks odd, you’ll have proof and you can ask for refunds when reasonable.

-Monthly catchup questions:
-- Does the team have questions?
-- Any performance issues?
-E.g. connectors not working?
-- How is MAR looking?
-Any outliers?
-Are the MAR in Looker equal to MAR in Fivetran account?
-- Any new projects our end?
-E.g. new connectors / resyncs, etc
-- Anything else from either side?

 ## When there is no Fivetran connector
 - File replication: get the data into an S3 bucket, SFTP server, some Cloud Drive and pipe using Fivetran
 - Get the data into the warehouse directly